LED Light Therapy Melbourne

 Key ingredients of the mask are:

-• Hyaluronic Acid: super hydrating, found naturally in our skins.
+• Hyaluronic Acid: super hydrating, found naturally in our skin and production declines with ageing.

 • Arbutin: extracted from the bearberry plant in the genus Arctostaphylos.
 It inhibits tyrosinase and thus prevents the formation of melanin.
 Arbutin is therefore used as a skin-brightening agent